prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>ArbitraryFSAccessThroughSMs configures whether configuration
+<p>When true, ServiceMonitor, PodMonitor and Probe object are forbidden to
-based on a service monitor can access arbitrary files on the file system of the Prometheus container e.g. bearer token files.</p>
+reference arbitrary files on the file system of the &lsquo;prometheus&rsquo;
+container.
+When a ServiceMonitor&rsquo;s endpoint specifies a <code>bearerTokenFile</code> value (e.g.  &lsquo;/var/run/secrets/kubernetes.io/serviceaccount/token&rsquo;), a
+malicious target can get access to the Prometheus service account&rsquo;s token in the Prometheus&rsquo; scrape request.
+Setting
+<code>spec.arbitraryFSAccessThroughSM</code> to &lsquo;true&rsquo; would prevent the attack.
+Users should instead provide the credentials using the
+<code>spec.bearerTokenSecret</code> field.</p>
 </td>
 </tr>
 <tr>